puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-faq.md

 - Run the installer for any channel at the system level: `installer.exe --system-level`.
 - Enable Internet Explorer 11 in Windows Features.

-To check that Microsoft Edge is installed at the systems level, type "edge://version" in the Microsoft Edge address bar.
-The Executable path will show a path starting with *C:\Program Files...*, which indicates a system install.
-If the Executable path begins with *C:\Users..*, uninstall and then reinstall Microsoft Edge with administrator privileges.
+To check if Microsoft Edge is installed at the systems level, type "edge://version" in the Microsoft Edge address bar.
+The Executable path will show a path starting with *C:\Program Files*, which indicates a system install.
+If the Executable path begins with *C:\Users\*, uninstall and then reinstall Microsoft Edge with administrator privileges.

 ### Error message: "To open this page in IE mode, try restarting Microsoft Edge."

-You're receiving this message because there was an unexpected error encountered in the Internet Explorer process.
-This should be resolved by restarting Microsoft Edge.
+You may see this error if there was an unexpected error in Internet Explorer.
+Restarting Microsoft Edge usually fixes this error.

 ### Error message: "Turn off remote debugging to open this site in IE mode otherwise it might not work as expected."

-You're receiving the message because you started remote debugging and you navigated to a web page that your organization has configured to run in IE mode.
+You may see this error if you're remote debugging and navigate to a web page configured to run in IE mode.
+You can continue, but the page will be rendered using Microsoft Edge.

-If the intention is to run remote debug on this page you can continue to do so, but the webpage will be rendered in the Microsoft Edge engine.

 ## Frequently Asked Questions